 Here at Percy Stride, we care about where the materials used for our shoes come from and how they are manufactured.

 It’s what makes our products long lasting, environmentally-friendly and of premium value.

 However, the same can’t be said for the rest of the fashion industry – with fast fashion brands being recognised as a huge hindrance to the planet and consumers.

 What is fast fashion?

 If you’re new to the term “fast fashion”, here’s a quick rundown of what it is.

-To put it simply, fast fashion is used to describe inexpensive clothing that’s produced rapidly by a mass retailer in order for them to keep up-to-date with the latest trends.
+To put it simply, fast fashion is used to describe inexpensive clothing and footwear that’s produced rapidly by a mass retailer in order for them to keep up-to-date with the latest trends.

 Why is fast fashion a bad thing?

 According to a recent study, 80 billion pieces of new clothing are purchased each year – which translates into $1.2 trillion annually for the fashion industry.